RustyyES/OmniGuard/README.md

 *   **Map View:** Shows your location (blue circle) and recent earthquakes (red markers).
 *   **Live Feed:** Updates instantly as new data arrives.
 *   **Alerts:** If a dangerous event is detected near you, a red alert overlay will appear with AI-generated advice.
+*   **AI Chat:** Use the chat interface in the alert overlay to ask specific questions like "Where is the nearest shelter?" or "How do I turn off gas?".

 ### 2. Simulation Mode
 Want to test the alerts without waiting for a real earthquake?